Davy Walsh: English League

 In May 1946, Walsh joined West Bromwich Albion for a fee of £3,500 and subsequently made a terrific start to his English League career by scoring in each of his first six games.
 He continued to score regularly for WBA and, together with Reg Ryan and Jackie Vernon, he was a key figure when they gained promotion in 1949.
 He went on to score 100 goals for WBA before moving to Aston Villa for a fee of £25,000 in December 1950.
 He made 114 appearances and scored 40 goals for Villa, averaging a goal every three games, before moving onto Walsall in July 1955.
 After one season there he joined Worcester City where he retired as a player in May 1957.

 Irish international

 When Walsh began his international career in 1946 there were, in effect, two Ireland teams, chosen by two rival associations.
-Both associations, the Northern Ireland-based IFA and the Republic of Ireland-based FAI claimed jurisdiction over the whole of Ireland and selected players from the whole island.
+Both associations, the Northern Ireland-based IFA and the Ireland-based FAI claimed jurisdiction over the whole of Ireland and selected players from the whole island.
 As a result, several notable Irish players from this era, including Walsh, played for both teams.